I want to make some money!

 There’s no doubt that every currency trader expects to make a profit.

-The question that you should ask yourself though is this:
+The questions that you should ask yourself though are this:

-What kind of returns do you expect to make?
+What kind of returns do I expect to make?
+And how much risk am I willing to take to get these returns?

-Your answer to this question will play a huge role in determining what kind of trading style you will implement, what currency pairs and times you will trade, and most importantly, the risks involved in achieving your goals.Let’s look at an example to help explain this better.
+Your answer to these questions will play a huge role in determining what kind of trading style you will implement, what currency pairs and times you will trade, and most importantly, the risks involved in achieving your goals.Let’s look at an example to help explain this better.

 Mario and Luigi